 The third and final year of the Climate Change Collaborative, led by Pamela Rubinoff (URI Coastal Resources Center), investigated changing human behaviors for adaptation to the impacts brought on by a changing climate, such as sea level rise and increased storminess.

-The project team is adopted a methodology used to change behaviors that reduce cancer rates through smoking cessation, following a five-step process moving from acknowledgement of a problem to finding solutions.
+The project team adopted a methodology used to change behaviors that reduce cancer rates through smoking cessation, following a five-step process moving from the acknowledgment of a problem to finding solutions.

 The intention of this research is to build awareness of climate change through an interdisciplinary approach that utilizes expertise across various scientific fields and to encourage behavioral change in coastal communities through adaptation and mitigation to prepare for anticipated changes caused by a changing climate.